ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 Computer hardware refers to the physical components of a computer system, such as the motherboard, processor, memory, storage, and peripherals.
 These components work together to perform the various tasks that a computer is capable of, such as running software applications, storing and retrieving data, and connecting to the internet.

 The architecture of a computer refers to the design and organization of its hardware components.
-There are many different types of computer architectures, including:
+There are many types of computer architectures, including:

 - **Central Processing Unit (CPU)**: The CPU, also known as the processor, is the brain of the computer.
 It is responsible for executing instructions and performing calculations.
 CPUs come in different types and sizes, and they can vary in terms of their clock speed, number of cores, and other factors that affect their performance.